marecotec/dsmtools/README.md

-# dsmtools
+# Deep-sea Modelling Tools (dsmtools)
-#### ArcGIS Toolbox containing a series of tools used for working with ocean data.
+#### ArcGIS Python Toolbox version 10 containing a series of tools used for working with ocean data.

-The scripts here underpin much of the research we've done into distribution modelling for deep-sea species, fetch calculations, and some other code working with data from tropical regions.
-However, saying that and seascapes.
+The scripts in this toolbox underpin much of the research my team has done into distribution modelling for deep-sea species, fetch calculations, and some other code working with ocean data.
+These tools can be used for a variety of different purposes.
+I do warn you that the have relatively little protection against errors, don't catch problems very well and are abysmally commented, but I do have some developing notes in the [wiki](https://github.com/marbiouk/dsmtools/wiki).

 The tools are largely maintained by Andy Davies of Bangor University.
-All tools are released under the MIT License.
+All tools are released under the MIT License, and no warranty is implied.

 The tools are loosely grouped into the following: